 I was intrigued by the Barley Cleaning House; why the strange proportions?
 Is it still in use, or does it stay because it’s historic?
 I love how it looks like a castle tower.
 But what are these mysterious stone foundations?… Continue Reading

-After the recent demolition of the Hodgen School on Lafayette, the old Lyon School in the Anheuser-Busch campus provides one of the few reminders of our education system before the rise of the great Ittner/Milligan team in the early Twentieth… Continue Reading
+Update: See the Fremont School from the same era in October of 2019.
+After the recent demolition of the Hodgen School on Lafayette, the old Lyon School in the Anheuser-Busch campus provides one of the few reminders of our education… Continue Reading